-- The continued importance of the Corporation's investment track record to its success. - SAM's intention to continue to increase its Investment Products (as defined below) offerings. - Management's intention to grow the Corporation's business by increasing AUM (as defined below) and creating new investment products and businesses. - Management's intention to continue providing lending services as a part of the Corporation's invested capital and/or as professional services to new AUM expected to be raised in future lending vehicles to be managed by the Corporation. - The Corporation's expectation that it will redeploy capital from maturing loans into other ventures of the Corporation, either for acquisitions, seeding of new products or organic expansion. - Continuation of the financing activities previously provided by TFIT (as defined below) via Sprott Resource Lending Corp. - The Corporation's ongoing strategy of repositioning its Canadian diversified business for long-term growth.

-- The positioning of the Corporation to sell more of SAM's funds globally. - Expectations regarding Mr. George's contributions to the Corporation's business in the United States and the transfer of the management contracts for two funds from Royce (as defined below). - The Corporation's belief that excessive levels of debt and the unprecedented actions of central bankers will eventually have unintended consequences and the related belief that, when this happens, precious metals will rise by serving as a hedge against weak currencies and economic stagnation or stagflation. - The positioning of SAM's business to benefit through multiple strategies and distribution channels when the precious metals and resource sectors return to favour. - The Corporation's belief that, as a result of the implementation of CRM2 (as defined below) rules regarding advisory compensation transparency, the asset management industry will increasingly move towards fee based products and the Corporation's expectations regarding SAM's ability to take advantage of these new rules. - Expansion of SAM's product line and institutional sales capability to increase its offshore assets. - The intended increase of client bases for SAM USA and GRIL through expanded marketing and sales efforts across selected geographic markets in the United States. - SPW's strategy of continued revenue diversification. - SPW's goal to grow its fee-based account offerings. - Expected benefits from economic and demographic trends over the next decade. - Expectations regarding recovery of legal costs. - Potential acquisitions and the addition of new investment products.
+- The continued importance of the Corporation's investment track record to its success. - SAM's intention to continue to increase its Investment Products (as defined below) offerings. - Management's intention to grow the Corporation's business by increasing AUM (as defined below) and creating new investment products and businesses. - Management's intention to continue providing lending services as a part of the Corporation's invested capital and/or as professional services to new AUM expected to be raised in future lending vehicles to be managed by the Corporation. - The Corporation's expectation that it will redeploy capital from maturing loans into other ventures of the Corporation, either for acquisitions, seeding of new products or organic expansion. - The Corporation's ongoing strategy of repositioning its Canadian diversified business for long-term growth. - The positioning of the Corporation to sell more of SAM's funds globally. - The Corporation's belief that excessive levels of debt and the unprecedented actions of central bankers will eventually have unintended consequences and the related belief that, when this happens, precious metals will rise by serving as a hedge against weak currencies and economic stagnation or stagflation. - The positioning of SAM's business to benefit through multiple strategies and distribution channels when the precious metals and resource sectors return to favour. - The Corporation's belief that, as a result of the implementation of CRM2 (as defined below) rules regarding advisory compensation transparency, the asset management industry will increasingly move towards fee based products and the Corporation's expectations regarding SAM's ability to take advantage of these new rules. - Expansion of SAM's product line and institutional sales capability to increase its offshore assets. - The intended increase of client bases for SAM USA and GRIL through expanded marketing and sales efforts across selected geographic markets in the United States. - SPW's strategy of continued revenue diversification. - SPW's goal to grow its fee-based account offerings. - Expected benefits from economic and demographic trends over the next decade. - Expectations regarding recovery of legal costs. - Potential acquisitions and the addition of new investment products.